quartata/Open-Reports/README.md

 The bot currently understands the following commands:

  - 'open' or 'o': Open all pending reports not in the ignore list
+ - '`number` [b[ack]]': Open up to `number` reports, fetch from the back of the list if b or back is present
  - 'ignore rest' or 'ir': Put all reports that where in your last report in your personal ignore list.
 Those reports will not be shown to you in the future.
+ - 'dil' or 'delete ignorelist': Delete your ignorelist
- - 'fetch amount' or 'fa': Tells you, how many unhandled reports there are.
+ - 'fetch amount' or 'fa': Tells you, how many unhandled reports there are

 If you want more filters or sorting facilities, please raise an issue on Github or ping me.